SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Robustness

-\paragraph{\bf Photometric and Spatial Attacks.} We simulate common visual distortions encountered during content sharing: \textbf{\bf Gaussian Noise}: Additive noise $\mathcal{N}(0, \sigma^2)$ with $\sigma = 0.05$ (SNR $\approx 26$ dB), simulating sensor noise or low-light capture. \textbf{\bf Gaussian Blur}: $7 \times 7$ convolution with $\sigma = 1.5$, approximating defocus or motion blur. \textbf{\bf Rotation}: Random rotation $\theta \in [-15°, +15°]$ with bicubic interpolation, followed by center crop to original dimensions. \textbf{\bf Center Crop}: Extract the central 90\% region ($0.95\times$ scaling), then resize it back to the original resolution. \textbf{\bf Rescale}: Downsample by $0.5\times$ using bicubic interpolation, then upsample back (lossy cycle common in social media). \textbf{\bf Color Jitter}: Random brightness and contrast adjustments within $\pm 10\%$, common in auto-enhancement filters. \textbf{\bf Text Overlay}: Add semi-transparent captions using (40pt font, 50\% opacity, bottom 20\% of frame), simulating subtitles or watermark overlays.
-We chose moderate attack strengths representative of real-world degradation.
-For example, $\sigma = 0.05$ noise is perceptible but not destructive.
-Stronger attacks would make content unusable regardless of watermarking.
+\paragraph{Photometric and Spatial Attacks.} We simulate common visual distortions encountered during content sharing: \textbf{Gaussian Noise}: additive noise $\mathcal{N}(0,\sigma^2)$ with $\sigma=0.05$. \textbf{Gaussian Blur}: Gaussian blur with an $11\times11$ kernel and $\sigma=2.0$. \textbf{Rotation}: rotation by $15^\circ$, followed by resizing/cropping back to the original dimensions. \textbf{Center Crop}: retain the central 90\% of the frame in both height and width, then resize it back to the original resolution. \textbf{Rescale}: downsample by $0.5\times$ using bicubic interpolation, then upsample back. \textbf{Color Jitter}: random brightness and contrast adjustments within $\pm 10\%$. \textbf{Subtitle}: add a semi-transparent caption box with overlaid text near the bottom of each frame, simulating subtitle or caption overlays.